QuKunLab/APEC/README.md

 If using the matrix generated from other experiments, users need to prepare a project folder (termed '$project'), which contains **matrix** and **peak** folders.
 Please place "filtered_cells.csv" and "filtered_reads.mtx" in **matrix** folder, "top_filtered_peaks.bed" in **peak** folder.
 Here is the instruction for three input files:

     filtered_cells.csv: Two-column (separated by tabs) list of cell information ('name' and 'notes'):
-                        The 'name' column stores cell names (or barcodes); the 'notes' column can be cell-type, development stage, batch index or any other cell information. top_filtered_peaks.bed: Three-column list of peaks, which is a standard bed format file.
+                        The 'name' column stores cell names (or barcodes).
+                        The 'notes' column can be cell-type or any other cell information. top_filtered_peaks.bed: Three-column list of peaks, which is a standard bed format file.
-                            It is similar to the "peaks.bed" file in the CellRanger output of a 10X scATAC-seq dataset. filtered_reads.mtx: Fragment count matrix in mtx format, where each row is a peak and each column represents a cell.
+                            It is same to the "peaks.bed" file in the CellRanger output of a 10X dataset. filtered_reads.mtx: Fragment count matrix in mtx format, where a row is a peak and a column is a cell.
-                        It is similar to the "matrix.mtx" file in the CellRanger output of a 10X scATAC-seq dataset.
+                        It is same to the "matrix.mtx" file in the CellRanger output of a 10X dataset.
-                        The order of cells should be the same with "filtered_cells.csv", and the order of peaks should be the same with "top_filtered_peaks.bed.
+                        The order of cells should be the same with "filtered_cells.csv".
+                        The order of peaks should be the same with "top_filtered_peaks.bed.

-If using APEC for 10X scATAC-seq data, users can run the following script to prepare the project:

-    from APEC import convert
-    convert.convert_10X('$10X_data_folder/', '$project/')

-The '$10X_data_folder' should contain 'barcodes.tsv', 'matrix.mtx' and 'peaks.bed' files, which are the results of Cellranger.

 ### 3. Functions of APEC (step by step)